Treehouse of Horror XVI

 "Treehouse of Horror XVI" is the fourth episode of the seventeenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on November 6, 2005.
-In the sixteenth annual Treehouse of Horror, the Simpsons replace Bart with a robot son after Bart falls into a coma, Homer and various other male characters find themselves on a reality show where Mr. Burns hunts humans for sport, and costumed Springfieldians become whatever they are wearing, thanks to a witch who was disqualified from a Halloween costume contest.
+In the sixteenth annual Treehouse of Horror, the Simpsons replace Bart with a robot son after Bart falls into a coma, Homer and various other characters find themselves on a reality show where Mr. Burns hunts humans for sport, and costumed Springfieldians become whatever they are wearing, thanks to a witch who was disqualified from a Halloween costume contest.

-This was the first Treehouse of Horror episode since Treehouse of Horror X not to also serve as the season premiere.
+This was the first Treehouse of Horror episode since "Treehouse of Horror XV" not to also serve as the season premiere.
 It was written by Marc Wilmore and directed by David Silverman.
 Terry Bradshaw and Dennis Rodman guest star as themselves.
-Around 11.63 million Americans tuned in to watch the episode during its original broadcast.
+Around 11.66 million Americans tuned in to watch the episode during its original broadcast.
+The episode received mixed reviews.

 Plot

-In the opening, Kang hopes to speed up an exceedingly slow and boring baseball game, despite Kodos' protests, but ends up destroying the universe when the baseball players go so fast, they turn into a killer vortex which sucks up the universe, even God.
+In the opening, Kang hopes to speed up an exceedingly slow and boring baseball game, despite Kodos' protests, but ends up destroying the universe when the baseball players go so fast, they turn into a killer vortex which sucks up the whole universe, even God.
 When Kodos berates Kang off-camera for destroying the universe, Kang responds by leaving a post-it note on the white void, revealing the title of the episode.

 B.I.
 Bartificial Intelligence

 In this spoof of A.I.
 Artificial Intelligence, Bart winds up in a deep coma after attempting to jump out of a window into a swimming pool.
 The family takes in a robotic boy, named David, who quickly proves to be a better son.
-Bart soon wakes up from his coma and competes against David for the affection of the rest of his family.
+Three months later, Bart finally wakes up from his coma and competes against David for the affection of the rest of his family.
 However, Bart is dumped on a road by Homer, who decides to keep David instead.
-When Bart finds a group of old rusty robots, he steals their parts to become a cyborg.
-Angry that Homer abandoned him, he then returns home and cuts through both David and Homer with a chainsaw after the robot tries to use Homer as a shield.
-Although the family is now together again, Homer is angry that he has to be fused with David's lower half, which soon collapses due to Homer's weight.
-Suddenly, the whole scenario is revealed to be a dream conjured by Homer's demonically possessed mind as he is being exorcised.
+When Bart finds a group of old rusty robots, he steals their parts at night to become a cyborg.
+Angry that Homer abandoned him, he then returns home and, without hesitation, cuts through both David and Homer with a chainsaw after the former tries to use Homer as a shield.
+Although the family is now together again, Homer is angry that he has been fused with David's lower half, which soon collapses due to Homer's weight.
+Suddenly, the whole scenario is revealed to be a dream conjured by Homer's demonically possessed mind as he is being exorcised by a priest.
 Marge reluctantly says she will call work and tell them Homer cannot make it in, much to his delight.